KennthShang/PhaBOX/README.md

                             The midfolder under rootpth.
 All the intermediate files will be stored in this folder. (default midfolder/)
       --parampth PARAM_PTH
+                            The pth you store your parameters (default parameters/) --scriptpth PARAM_PTH
-                            The pth you store your parameters (default parameters/) --dbdir DR
+                            The pth you store your scripts (default scripts/) --dbdir DR
                             An optional path to store the database directory (default database/)